jkatr/RGUI/README.md

-# SendCode for Sublime Text
+# RGUI for Sublime Text

 Modification of randy3k's send code package for sublime text to add features for rgui connection on windows.